BlessedBenny/RepoBenny/README.md

 * http://publicip(elkserver):5601 For example - http://20.41.102.105:5601/app/kibana

 ### ELK-Server Ansible conifiguration run commands:
-1. ssh sysadmin@JumpBox(PrivateIP)
+1. ssh sysadmin@JumpBox (PrivateIP)
-2. sudo docker container list -a - Locate the ansible container
+2. sudo docker container list -a - Locate the ansible container.
-3. sudo docker start <name of container> e.g.(tender_wiles) - To start the container
+3. sudo docker start <name of container> e.g. (tender_wiles) - To start the container.
-4. sudo docker attach <name of container> e.g. (tender_wiles) - To attach the container
+4. sudo docker attach <name of container> e.g. (tender_wiles) - To attach the container.
 5. Navigate to playbook directory cd /etc/ansible/
 6. Run the playbook files - ansible-playbook elk-playbook.yml (Installs and Configures ELK-Server)
 7. Run the playbook files - ansible-playbook beats-playbook.yml (Installs and Configures Beats)
-8. Open a new browser on your personal machine and navigate to (ELK-Server-PublicIP:5601/app/kibana) - This will bring up Kibana web portal when the server is setup correctly.
+8. Open a new browser on your personal machine and navigate to (ELK-Server-PublicIP:5601/app/kibana)

+This will bring up Kibana web portal when the server is setup correctly.